 MSCA Monetary Commitment to the State and Great Lakes Championships:

-- The Michigan Sporting Clays Association provides the host of the State Championship with $4,500 designated towards class and concurrent purses and $1,500 designated for use towards Main Event resident trophies.
+State Championship – The MSCA will provide the host of the State Championship with a minimum of $4,500 designated towards class and concurrent purses and a minimum of $2,500 designated for use towards Main Event resident trophies.

-- The Michigan Sporting Clays Association provides the host of the Great Lakes Championship with $800 for use towards Main Event trophies.
+Great Lakes Championship – The MSCA will provide the host of the Great Lakes Championship with a minimum of $1,200 for use towards Main Event trophies.

 Article XI – Tournament rules

-The latest revised NSCA rules shall govern all tournaments sanctioned by the MSCA.
+The current NSCA rules shall govern all tournaments sanctioned by the MSCA.
 A minimum of three shooters per squad is required for all events without referees.

 Article XII – Tournament Scheduling